 The Electrocardiogram is a diagnostic tool that measures and records the electrical activity of the heart in exquisite detail.
 Interpretation of these details allows diagnosis of a wide range of heart conditions.
 These conditions can vary from minor to life-threatening.

 - Measure the patient’s heart rhythm, rate, palpitation, conduction disturbances, the presence of heart attack/infarction, presence of cardiac chambers enlargement

 This test is performed when the patient is lying down.
-Electrodes are place across patient’s chest, wrists and ankles
+Electrodes are placed across the patient’s chest, wrists and ankles.